-Designation for a barrel-shaped (cylindrical) mostly bulbous container of various materials such as wood, metal, plastic or ceramic for the storage of liquids.
-In viticulture, barrels are mostly made of wood, because this material is breathable and a metered access of oxygen allows what is usually desired when expanding wine.
-For filling and emptying, it has a small, as bung (Bunghole) designated opening.
+Designation for a barrel-shaped (cylindrical) mostly bulbous container made of various materials such as wood, metal, plastic or ceramic for the storage of liquids.
+In viticulture barrels are mostly made of wood, because this material is breathable and a metered access of oxygen allows what is usually desired during wine making.
+For filling and emptying it has a small, as bung (Bunghole) designated opening.
 It can also be open on one side and is then provided with a lid.
 For large barrels, an entry point in the ground ( barrel bolt ) for one person cleaning.
 The roller shape allows effortless handling, moving and space-saving stacking.

 All aids, works and measures in the vineyard during the growth cycle one finds below Weingarten Care, Complete listings of the numerous vinification measures or cellar techniques, as well as a list of wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
 Comprehensive information on wine law is available under the keyword wine law,